suyash691/project-reports-action/docs/README.md

 `In-Progress` => `Active`, `In progress`, `InProgress`, `Started`
 `Done` => `Completed`, `Complete`

+If it's not in that list, see the next section for configuration file details.
+You can still map them.

 ## Configuration File Details

 Detailed configuration settings are [covered here](./configuration.md)